SpongePowered/SpongeDocs/source/contributing/implementation/datamanipulator.rst

     }

     private void registerGettersAndSetters() {
-        registerFieldGetter(Keys.HEALTH, () -> SpongeHealthData.this.currentHealth);
+        registerFieldGetter(Keys.HEALTH, () -> this.currentHealth);
-        registerFieldSetter(Keys.HEALTH, SpongeHealthData.this::setCurrentHealthIfValid);
+        registerFieldSetter(Keys.HEALTH, this::setCurrentHealthIfValid);
-        registerKeyValue(Keys.HEALTH, SpongeHealthData.this::health);
+        registerKeyValue(Keys.HEALTH, this::health);

-        registerFieldGetter(Keys.MAX_HEALTH, () -> SpongeHealthData.this.maximumHealth);
+        registerFieldGetter(Keys.MAX_HEALTH, () -> this.maximumHealth);
-        registerFieldSetter(Keys.MAX_HEALTH, SpongeHealthData.this::setMaximumHealthIfValid);
+        registerFieldSetter(Keys.MAX_HEALTH, this::setMaximumHealthIfValid);
-        registerKeyValue(Keys.MAX_HEALTH, SpongeHealthData.this::maxHealth);
+        registerKeyValue(Keys.MAX_HEALTH, this::maxHealth);
     }

 The ``Consumer`` registered as field setter must perform the adequate checks to make sure the supplied value is valid.
-This applies especially for ``DataHolder``s which won't accept negative values.
+This applies especially for :javadoc:`DataHolder`\s which won't accept negative values.
 If a value is invalid, an ``IllegalArgumentException`` should be thrown.

 .. tip::

-    The validity criteria for those setters are the same as for the respective ``Value`` object, so you might delegate the validity check to a call of ``this.health().set()`` and just set ``this.currentHealth = value`` if the first line has no thrown an exception yet.
+    The validity criteria for those setters are the same as for the respective ``Value`` object, so you might delegate the validity check to a call of ``this.health().set()`` and just set ``this.currentHealth = value`` if the first line has not thrown an exception yet.

 That's it.
 The ``DataManipulator`` should be done now.

 2. Implement the ImmutableDataManipulator
 =========================================

-Implementing the ``ImmutableDataManipulator`` is similar to implementing the mutable one.
+Implementing the :javadoc:`ImmutableDataManipulator` is similar to implementing the mutable one.

 The only differences are: